braze-inc/braze-docs/_includes/metrics.md

 <i>Bounces</i> is the total number of messages that were unsuccessfully delivered to the intended recipients.
 {% endif %}

+{% if include.metric == "Estimated Real Opens" %}
+<i>Estimated Real Opens</i> is an estimate of how many unique opens there would be if machine opens did not exist, and is the result of a proprietary Braze statistical model.
+{% endif %}

 {% if include.metric == "Hard Bounce" %}
 A <i>Hard Bounce</i> is when an email fails to deliver to the recipient due to a permanent delivery error.
+A hard bounce might occur because the domain name doesn't exist or because the recipient is unknown.
 {% endif %}

 {% if include.metric == "Soft Bounce" %}
 A <i>Soft Bounce</i> is when an email fails to deliver to the recipient due to a temporary delivery error, even though the recipient’s email address is valid.
+A soft bounce might occur because the recipient's inbox is full, the server was down, or the message was too large for the recipient's inbox.
 {% endif %}

 {% if include.metric == "Body Click" %}